message/iata/NO.md

-Published 03.12.2021
+Published 17.12.2021
-1. Passengers and airline crew must complete a registration form before arrival.
-The form can be obtained at <a href="https://reg.entrynorway.no/">https://reg.entrynorway.no/</a> and presented upon arrival.
+1. Passengers and airline crew must complete a registration form before arrival at <a href="https://reg.entrynorway.no/">https://reg.entrynorway.no/</a> .
+After completing the form, passengers will receive a receipt which must be presented upon arrival.
 - This does not apply to:
 - airline crew who are not leaving the aircraft;
 - passengers younger than 16 years;